 'Mother 3' : definitely about as weird as the Game Boy Advance ever got

 However.
 HOWEVER!
 Very, very occasionally you come across a game that is a genuinely interesting exploration or depiction of a drug experience.

 There's an extremely obscure game for the original PlayStation from 1998 called LSD.
 The official version of its origin story seems to be that it's based on the "dream journal" of a guy called Hiroko Nishikawa, but if you play it for more than 60 seconds --or even just look at the box--it's immediately apparent that he was very into hallucinogenics.

 You start off in a plain, ordinary room, and then every object you touch sends you deeper into the trip, changing your surroundings.
 Very quickly, you learn to only touch nice things, otherwise you end up on some bleak, hellish highway where all the lampposts have faceless corpses hanging from them and a distressed-looking face on legs is ambling balefully towards you.

 The first 30 minutes of LSD

 I've spent many hours in this game since I discovered it in 2007, and have rarely seen much repetition.
 Once I ended up in a beautiful big walled city with Sphinxes and pyramids build on fields of lush green grass, watching horses gallop around.
 Other times it's not been so pleasant.
-There's a wee graph that tracks your progress through the dreamworld once its over: its axes are upper / downer and static / dynamic.
+There's a little graph that tracks your progress through the dreamworld once its over: Its axes are upper/downer and static/dynamic.
 The surreal, primitive graphics only make it more affecting.

-Keza MacDonald is editor of Kotaku UK.
+Keza MacDonald is the editor of Kotaku UK.
 Follow her on Twitter.